social-protocols/quality-news/README.md

     upvotes[timeInterval]
         ≈ upvoteRate * expectedUpvotes[rank[timeInterval], timeInterval]

-We assume that the relationship `upvotes ≈ upvoteRate * expectedUpvotes` holds even in the aggregate, regardless of the ranks at which upvotes actually occurred.
+We assume that the relationship `upvotes ≈ upvoteRate * expectedUpvotes` holds even in the aggregate, independently of the ranks at which upvotes actually occurred.

     totalUpvotes = sum{for each timeInterval} upvotes[timeInterval]
                  = sum{for each timeInterval} upvoteRate * expectedUpvotes[rank[timeInterval], timeInterval]
                  ≈ upvoteRate * sum{for each timeInterval} expectedUpvotes[rank[timeInterval], timeInterval]
                  ≈ upvoteRate * totalExpectedUpvotes

 Thus the **observed** upvote rate is an approximation of the true upvote rate: